MatthewALHardy/Powershell-Sysadmin/README.md

 # Powershell-Sysadmin
-Hand Powershell Scripts I use for Sysadmin Tasks
+Handy Powershell Scripts I use for Sysadmin Tasks